soodoku/tldr/summaries/51_clean_code.md

 * Shouldn't be doing hidden things

+* Function Names Should Say What They Do

 * Do one thing
 	* If a function does only those steps that are one level below the stated name of the function, then the function is doing one thing.
 	* Can you get another function with a name that isn't a restatement of the core job